Sunday, August 30, 2020

 The Main Entrance

 Anyway, we do speak Spanish, but it's broken Spanish.
 We have tens of thousands of Spanish words in our Filipino language.
-It's just that Americans took over the Philippine Islands that had to change the identity again that the Spanish had built for more than three centuries.
+It's just that Americans took over the Philippine Islands and had to change the identity again that the Spanish had built for more than three centuries.

 Colegio de San Juan de Letran